 The good news is that there are purpose-built software solutions available for the tax department, that can bring them out of obscurity and into the 21st century.
 This is the focus of a recent research perspective authored by Robert Kugel, SVP and Research Director at Ventana Research.

-In his research perspective titled “Making Tax Provision the Solution, Not the Problem”, Mr. Kugel highlights how the tax provision and reporting processes are receiving greater attention from CFOs and audit committees.
+In his research perspective titled "The Corporate Tax Management Software Imperative", Mr. Kugel highlights how the tax provision and reporting processes are receiving greater attention from CFOs and audit committees.
 Two key drivers here include increasing focus on shortening the period-end accounting close and demand for greater transparency in tax planning, provision and compliance.

 Challenges with Spreadsheets